 Rise currently offers legal services in family law, wills drafting, and immigration applications for permanent residence on humanitarian and compassionate (H&C) grounds.
 We hope to expand these services in the future, so please check our site rgeularly.

 Most of our services are delivered by full-time students from University of British Columbia’s Peter A. Allard School of Law – under the close supervision of our staff lawyers.
-Our students are available to take files during each of the fall, winter and summer terms.
+Our students are available to take files during the fall, winter and summer academic terms.
 There are, however, transition periods between terms when students are not present, and therefore cannot work on client files.

 Our student services are supplemented by volunteer lawyers and notaries who assist with providing summary advice and wills drafting.

 How We Can Help:

 Summary advice means that a student or a volunteer lawyer can provide general and basic information about your legal rights, duties and options.
 However, students and lawyers cannot provide you with an in-depth assessment of your case during a summary appointment and may not be able to provide an opinion about your case’s outcome.